I’m new to SAI. What training do I need to take and how do I sign up for it?

 What is the probationary period?

 The probationary period is a 6-month time frame in which you complete your orientation and training for your position.
 During this period you will receive a 2 month evaluation on your progress as well as have multiple meetings with your Team Leader and/or Coordinator to ensure that you have reviewed the required information and have completed the required training.
 At the end of the 6 months you will receive another evaluation which will determine whether or not you move off the probationary period and on to permanent status.
-If successful, you will be granted a wage increase as well as be signed up for SAI’s Benefits Package (if applicable).
+If successful, you will be signed up for SAI’s Benefits Package (if applicable).

 How does the evaluation process work?